NickHMetzler/War-Thunder-Air-Bot/ReadMe.md

    4. Set `Set Mission Bombing Target` to your preferred CCRP keybind.
    5. Set `Switch Radar/IRST search on/off` to your preferred Radar keybind.
    6. Set `Drop bomb series` to your preferred bombing keybind.
+   7. Set `Deactivate Target Point` to your preferred bombing keybind.

    ### Setting in game Visual Parameters
    1. Open Settings menu.